Byju's

+In 2024, the company faced severe financial and operational challenges due to which it laid off approximately 500 employees, mainly from its sales and marketing departments.

+As of 2025, the company is under insolvency proceedings in India.

 History

 Byju's app was developed by Think and Learn Pvt.
 Ltd, a company which was established by Byju Raveendran, Divya Gokulnath and a group of students in 2011.
-Byju, an engineer by profession was coaching students in mathematics since 2006.
-In initial days the company focused on offering online video-based learning programs for the K-12 segment and for competitive exams.
+Byju, an engineer by profession, was coaching students in mathematics since 2006.
+During the initial days, the company focused on offering online video-based learning programs for the K-12 segment and for competitive exams.
 In 2012, the firm entered Deloitte Technology Fast 50 India and Deloitte Technology Fast 500 Asia Pacific ratings and has been present there ever since.